The Neil Archbold Memorial Travel Award and Medal

 - The travel awards, of $3000 each, are to be used during candidature for research-related travel.

-Awards are only available to those who are undertaking a research degree.
+- Awards are only available to those who are undertaking a research degree in 2015.

-- Applicants must have completed at least 12 months (full-time equivalent) higher degree by research candidature at Deakin University by the closing date for applications.
+- Applicants must have completed at least 12 months (full-time equivalent) research degree candidature at Deakin University by the closing date for applications.